Check out these awesome things to do and family-friendly activities for a ton of fun with the kids! And psst - we've got some mid-week inspo too!

 Where: Tanjong Beach, Sentosa

-Check out a brand new IMBA Theatre experience at Gardens by the Bay
+Check out the IMBA Theatre experience at Gardens by the Bay

 Looking for an immersive arts experience that’s fun for kids and adults alike?
 Head to the brand new IMBA Theatre at Gardens by the Bay, a one‑of‑a‑kind attraction where large‑scale digital shows and curated gallery exhibitions bring art to life in ways that feel like stepping inside the artwork itself.
 Exhibitions like Botero: Heart of Volume and David Hockney: Bigger & Closer (not smaller & further away) combine projection, motion and sound for a visual adventure that’s great with older kids and teens.